Z-orgs/Website2512/README.md

 ## Support

-If you have any questions, issues, or concerns about Website2512, please contact us via email at kwzngvuong@hamsa.co or open a support ticket through our online portal.
+If you have any questions, issues, or concerns about Website2512, please contact us via email at syhanhcbq@gmail.com or open a support ticket through our online portal.